nyjc-computing/nanyang-system-developers/collaborators/training/automation.md

 3. Keep scripts in a single, organized location
 4. Test frequently during development

-Remember: For student projects, simple and reliable automation is better than complex systems.
+Remember: For small-to-medium-scale projects, simple and reliable automation is better than complex systems.
 Focus on automating tasks that directly help your development process.